nodefony/nodefony/README.md

 $ nodefony stop
 ```

-**Checking a Nodefony Project Pre-Production (cluster mode)** :
+**Checking a Nodefony Project Pre-Production (Usefull to check Clusters Node)** :
 ```bash
 $ nodefony preprod
 ```

 ## <a name="https"></a>Serving a Nodefony project with HTTPS

-By default nodefony listen secure port in 5152 see config/config.yml
+By default nodefony listen secure port in 5152 @see config/config.yml

 During the installation process all the openssl parts were generated ( self-signed localhost certificate ).

-You can Change default openssl configuration in config/openssl
+You can Change default openssl configuration in :
+    config/openssl

 You must Add a Trusted CA in your Browser : projectName-root-ca.crt.pem
 You can find certificate authority (ca) here: